szepeviktor/wordpress-plugin-construction/ban/readme.txt

 - WordPress fail2ban MU plugin installer -

-*Proactive security with Fail2ban* consists of three parts:
+*Proactive security with Fail2ban* consists of five parts:

 1. The normal plugin to install the MU plugin
 1. The MU plugin that handles WordPress related malicious traffic